Study Abroad Program Overview

-Study in the exciting learning environment of the University of Copenhagen (UCPH), one of Europe’s leading universities.
+Study abroad in Denmark at the University of Copenhagen (UCPH), one of Europe’s leading universities.
 You can take courses in English in a wide variety of fields alongside Danish and international students.
 Courses include a selection designed especially for international students on the Danish welfare model, Scandinavian politics, the European Union, and migration and globalization.

 The University of Copenhagen is a large research-oriented university located across four campus areas in central Copenhagen.
 Many of the buildings are as old as the 530 year-old university itself, with extensive surrounding gardens and museums.
-The university enrolls about 37,000 students, five thousand of which are international students from all over the globe.
-The pristine university has been privileged to have eight Nobel Laureates work and teach there since 1903.
-Because of its location and academic prowess, the University of Copenhagen represents the greatest single concentration of academic resources in Denmark, including botanical gardens, research centers, and museums.
+Classes are small and many courses include practical projects and experiences, including opportunities for research and field work.

 Outside the classroom, you’ll have access to Copenhagen’s full range of cultural activities, popular music venues, coffeehouses, clubs, and restaurants.
 Offering charming town squares and modern trendsetting, it’s no wonder that Copenhagen is rated one of the most livable cities in the world!